 Going through the probate process is infuses your assets with a layer of protection against creditors.
 Debt collectors typically have a limited time (less than six months) to file a lawsuit and pursue collection.
 Additionally, you can title your property in a trust’s name.
 This prevents creditors from collecting your property to satisfy yours or your heirs’ debts.

 Leaving Property for Loved Ones and Charities

 Wills permit you to decide how and to whom your property is distributed.
 This includes distributing assets to charities and friends.
 Friends and charities aren’t considered heirs, so they won’t get anything in the situation of intestate succession.
 Additionally, distant relatives may also not receive anything depending on how your family is organized.
 It’s best not to rely on the state’s definition of an heir to distribute your assets to your loved ones, as some don’t fit the criteria.

-You'll need an attorney's help to use estate planning to cut your estate's tax liability.
-An attorney can help you reduce your estate's tax liability using beneficiaries, gifts, and trusts.
+You’ll need an attorney’s help to use estate planning to cut your estate’s tax liability.
+An attorney for estate planning in Houston can help you reduce your estate’s tax liability using beneficiaries, gifts, and trusts.

 If you’re looking for an attorney to assist you with your estate planning, get in touch with us at Mike Massey Law.
 We provide trust, probate, and estate planning attorneys in Austin, Houston, Travis, and Harris County.